This is an ongoing and growing list of common questions on GoPro's HERO6 Black.

 I have more detailed recommendations here.

-The largest size microSD cards that are currently available that are fast enough for the HERO6 Black are 256GB.
-Cards that are 128GB, 64GB, and 32GB, so long as they’re fast enough, also work.
+The largest size microSD cards that are currently available that are fast enough for the HERO6 Black are at least 500GB.
+Cards that are 400GB, 256, 128GB, 64GB, and 32GB, so long as they’re fast enough, also work.
+Technically, you could use even smaller capacities, such as 16GB or 8GB, but you’ll fill those up so quickly that they’re not really good options for this camera.

 Yes.
 The cameras are the same size and shape and use the same external ports.
 They also share the same kind of battery and use the same standard GoPro mounting system.
 With the exception of a handful of memory cards, I’ve yet to find an accessory that works with the HERO5 Black that doesn’t also work with the HERO6 Black.